fwsGonzo/barebones/README.md

 	- Make sure you didn't compile with GCC and then link with LLD, and especially don't mix LTO into this.
 	- Minimal builds can be risky, especially -Oz on clang.
 	- There could be a genuine issue, so let me know.
+- I'm having problems compiling or linking when using exceptions!
+	- Make sure that you use your own exceptions, and don't rely on anything that belongs to the C++ standard library, which is not present

 ## Undefined sanitizer